| Course | Instructor |

 Each section will be about a thousand words each (three pages).

-As the writer, you have the
+As the writer, you may choose a

-treatise will be one of your choosing.
+treatise will be one of your choosing

 The three sections will follow the thematic